-Figure 5-5: Functional Resource Types Used in Retrieval Configurations
+Figure 5-6: Functional Resource Types Used in Retrieval Configurations

-Functional GroupS for The Forward Offline Data Delivery Configuration
+Abstract Service ComponentS for The Forward Offline Data Delivery Configuration

 The forward offline data delivery configuration does not involve the space link communications stack – it is composed of a forward offline cross support transfer service and a forward space link data store.

 There is only one IOAG Service Catalog 1 service that operates using the forward offline data delivery configuration, the Forward File service.
-Figure 5-5 shows the FGs used in the forward offline data delivery configuration and Figure 5-6 shows the FR Types that comprise the specializations of those FGs.
+Figure 5-7 shows the ASCs used in the forward offline data delivery configuration and Figure 5-8 shows the FR Types that comprise the specializations of those ASCs.